 1. How long can you drive with your UK Driving Licence in Turkey?

 Your driving licence is valid for 6 months upon your entry date to Turkey.
 Six months or the two year period does not indicate the total time you stayed in Turkey during several trips.

 Simply put, every time you exit and enter Turkey, you will have six months to use your UK driving licence.

 After six months, you need to replace your driving licence with a Turkish Driving Licence.

 However, it is a straightforward procedure because UK Driving Licence holders are exempt from any driving exam.
-Yet, you still need to fulfil age, education and health requirements.
+Yet, you still need to fulfil age, education, and health requirements for driving in Turkey.

 If you are a Turkish national who has a UK driving licence in Turkey, you can use it for up to 2 years without replacing it with a Turkish driving licence.